 wie treu sind deine Blätter!
 (How loyal are your needles!)

 Die Hoffnung und Beständigkeit

 Gibt Trost und Kraft (Provide comfort and strength)

 “Weiße Weihnacht,” or “White Christmas,” was not originally a German song.
 It was written for the Bing Crosby movie “Holiday Inn,” which was released in 1942.
 The song’s popularity caused it to be translated into various different languages, including German.

 What are some less common vocabulary words and phrases you can pull from the German version of “White Christmas”?

-Festlich strahlen Kerzen in allen Herzen (Festively glow candles in all hearts)
+Festlich strahlen Kerzen in allen Herzen (Candles shine merrily in all our hearts)

 Vergeh’n Kummer heut’ und Weh.
 (Worry and woe vanish today.)